Ernest S. Tierkel: Family

 His father David Baer Tierkel and his mother Esther Ginsberg Tierkel ensured that their children had all of the strong values that they had brought with them as Jewish immigrants from Ukraine.

-Before Earnest was born, Tierkel's father and his family arrived at Ellis Island in the United States on August 1, 1893, on the German ship Meier after a long immigration from the small village of Moliv, in Ukraine.
+Before Ernest was born, Tierkel's father and his family arrived at Ellis Island in the United States on August 1, 1893, on the German ship Meier after a long immigration from the small village of Moliv, in Ukraine.
 Tierkel's grandfather, Fischel Tierkel, decided that the continued violence against the Jews in Ukraine was not sustainable for raising his family.
 The family set off for a better life with Fischel, his wife Rachel, son David, and daughters Lura, Emma, and Ethel.
 They tried living in Heidelberg, Germany for a few years, where David, the eldest child, enrolled in the University, but found that Jews were not met with hospitality in Germany either.
 The family then set off for The United States.
 After arriving at Ellis Island on a hot August day in 1893, the Tierkel family eventually settled in Philadelphia, Pennsylvania, where a large Eastern-European Jewish population was thriving.

 Ernest Tierkel's childhood was driven by a set of values that prioritized education and intellectual pursuit in the Talmudic tradition.
 Service to the greater society was stressed at all levels of life.
 Tierkel's father, David, was an author of a number of books, essays, articles, and plays.
 His father was a tireless advocate for worldwide Zionism as well as a member of a number of scientific institutes.
 As David B. Tierkel worked to become editor and publisher of a number of newspapers in Philadelphia, Tierkel was surrounded by a focus on academics, poetry, history, and community service.
 Tierkel's brother Arnold was an accomplished artist, having attended the Philadelphia School of Art and studying in Italy after the war.
 Both Tierkel and his sister Doris attended and graduated from the University of Pennsylvania.